 As illustrator, since 2013 he has been collaborating with the Goethe-Institute, on a research on the main German cities in their relation with the on-going program of new public libraries in Germany.

 He collaborates with the Board of Architects of Rome AR-Magazine and has been published in Illustration, music, and culture magazines.

 His works in the fields of illustration and painting have been presented in several national and international publications and personal exhibitions in Italy, France, Germany, Spain, UK, Hong Kong, China, South Korea, Ukraine and in two exhibitions at the US Embassy in Rome.

 The research developed in these different fields, was presented for the first time in Aug 2011, on the magazine ABITARE, directed by Stefano Boeri.

-In January 2013 Fabio presented the project “Il Senso delle Cose” in a major personal exhibition at Chiostro del Bramante in Rome, titled "Il Senso delle Cose."
+In 2013, he presented his project “Il Senso delle Cose” in a personal exhibition at the Chiostro del Bramante Museum.